The Speech of Russian Anarchist Alexei Polikhovich in Moscow

 Pavel Ustinov

-Thank you for CrimethInc. .
+Thank you for CrimethInc. for help with the translation.

 Alexey Polikhovich speaking at the demonstration of August 10 in Moscow (with English subtitles):